KennethJAllen/ygo-small-world/README.md

 *   Running the cell under the `Find Best Bridges From List of Names` markdwon will calculate the best bridges between cards from an example Mathmech deck.

 *   To find the best bridges for your deck, replace the list `deck_monster_names` with the list of monsters names in your main deck.
 If there are any cards in your deck that are required to connect to the bridges, replace `required_target_names` with a list of those card's names.
-If not, you can replace it with the empy list.
+If not, you can replace it with the empy list `[]`.

 *   Card names must be typed to exactly match the actual card name, including using capital letters and symbols.
 Exact card names can be found in the [Yu-Gi-Oh! card database](https://ygoprodeck.com/card-database/).